coulston/Active-Devices/README.md

-Here is a set of resources while a faculty member at the Colorado School of Mines.
+Here is a set of resources that I've developed while a faculty member at the Colorado School of Mines.
 These resources come in two flavors:

 ## Laboratories